dwhyt/dota_api/README.md

     <li>5.
 Real-time hero recommendations.
 Make hero recommendations based on the picks already made on both the home team and enemy team, as well as which side the player is playing on (this matters to a certain extent).
 The objective of this is to make better recommendations that take into account the context of the match.</li>
     <li>6.
 Make recommendations based on game patch_id.
 Changes between patches might make certain heroes more popular and it might be better to make recommendations based on that, currently we are only taking 30 days worth of data.</li>
     <li>7.
 Take into account the role typically played by that account, that has a large impact on what heroes should be recommended as certain heroes are better suited for certain lanes/roles.</li>
+    <li>8.
+Other metrics to determine how well recommendation engine is such as top k recommendations etc.</li>
   </ul>
 </ul>